West Jefferson, Ohio: 2021 shooting

 On May 24, 2021, a mass shooting occurred at an apartment complex in West Jefferson.
 Three men and one woman were killed, with three of the victims being found inside the building and one outside.
 A motive has not been determined for the shooting.
-On June 14, a suspect was arrested and charged for the killings.
+On June 14, a 35-year-old suspect was arrested and charged with the killings.
 The shooting marked West Jefferson's first homicides since April 2012.
+In February 2024, the shooter, John Steckel, was convicted of four counts of aggravated murder for the shooting and was sentenced to life without parole.